 How Substance Use Disorders Change the Brain

 While drugs and alcohol have immediate, short-term effects, they also make long-term changes to the brain.
 Drugs and alcohol affect the basal ganglia, which controls the brain’s “reward circuit” that gives people a feeling of pleasure.
 Frequent substance use over-activates the basal ganglia and lowers their sensitivity to pleasurable sensations.
 This lowered sensitivity eventually prevents people from feeling pleasure from anything other than substance use.

-Another brain area that substances affect is the prefrontal cortex, which controls thinking, problem-solving, planning, self-control and decision making.
-Drugs and alcohol affect the circuits that connect the prefrontal cortex to other parts of the brain, which reduces a person’s impulse control and causes them to seek the addictive substances compulsively.
-The prefrontal cortex is the part of the brain that matures last — teens are especially vulnerable to changes in the brain from substance use because their prefrontal cortex is still developing.
+Another brain area that substances affect is the prefrontal cortex, which controls thinking, problem solving, planning, self-control, and decision-making.
+Drugs and alcohol affect the circuits that connect the prefrontal cortex to other parts of the brain, which reduces a person’s impulse control and causes them to seek addictive substances compulsively.
+The prefrontal cortex is part of the brain that matures last — teens are especially vulnerable to changes in the brain from substance use because their prefrontal cortex is still developing.

 The easiest way to look at the changes made in the brain during the height of addiction is to look at people who are in recovery.
 People who experience a substance use disorder often cite the mental strength and motivation it took to persevere through treatment and improve their life through recovery.
 Substance use disorders significantly change the brain, which means that people have to work hard to recover.
 Individuals with substance use disorders are not weak-minded — they simply need guidance through the recovery process.

 There are a number of evidence-based treatment programs, particularly for opioid use disorder, that can provide relief from physical withdrawals and cravings.
 However, to experience long-term recovery, the person will have to continually work on the causes and effects of the disease.
 Particularly because of the profound change to the dopamine structures in the brain.